ticivara/ticivara/assets/content/en/sabong-guide.md

 edges.
 The joining fold is made by two sewing lines, which are effectively the first and second sewing along the long vertical lines.

-## Trim and Hem
+## Trim and Fold a Hem

+When sewing the pattern on a single piece of main cloth, the sewing lines pull in the fabric and the edge of the cloth is no longer going to be a straight line.
+The variation is usually about 3-5mm.

+Place a ruler along the edges and determine if the edge has to be trimmed to make them straight.

-When sewing from separate pieces, they may need to be trimmed along the edges all around the cloth, to create even and straight edges.
+When sewing from separate pieces, the places where panels are joined usually have some variation in the alignment as well, and they may need to be trimmed along the edges all around the cloth, to create even and straight edges.

-Make a hem by folding up 1cm around the edges and sewing them.
+After trimming the edges, fold up 1cm on the edge of the cloth to make a hem, but instead of sewing, it is sufficient to iron and pin it.
+When placing the border on top, sewing the border is going to fix the hem in place as well.

 ## Borders